thewca/wca-documents/edudoc/delegate-handbook/delegate-handbook.md

 ### Making Changes to an Existing Competition

 All requests for changes to an existing competition must be made using "Reply All" on the same email thread which was created when you confirmed the competition.
-The email thread will include all listed Delegates of the competition, the Senior and Regional Delegate for the competition’s region, and WCAT CC’d.
+The email thread will include all listed Delegates of the competition, with the Senior and Regional Delegate for the competition’s region, and the WCAT in CC.

-To add a Delegate, reply-all to the email thread, add the new Delegate to the CC field of the email, and ask "Could we add \<Delegate Name> (\<WCA ID>) as a Delegate for this competition?"
-WCAT will respond to your request with an approval.
+To add a Delegate, reply-all to the email thread, add the new Delegate to the CC field of the email, and ask "Could we add \<Delegate Name> (\<WCA ID>) as a Delegate for this competition?" the WCAT will respond to your request with an approval.
 To remove a Delegate, the same process applies; mention the name of the Delegate and ask for them to be removed, and the WCAT will remove the Delegate.

 To request changes of listed organizers, include their name and their WCA ID if they have one.
 They must have an account to be listed.

 To change the existing events of the competition:

 - Addition of events: at least 5 calendar days prior to the competition, ask for adding the event as an official event of the competition.
 In the request, explain why you would like the event to be added.
 The WCAT will then review your request, and if the request is approved, they will add the event(s) to the list of official events of the competition.
-After that is done, you have to write an email to WCAT with all competitors in BCC, informing them of this change and offering to have the event included in their registration.
+After that is done, you have to write an email to the WCAT with all competitors in BCC, informing them of this change and offering to have the event included in their registration.
 Once approved, make sure to update the schedule on the competition website.
 - Removal of events: ask for the removal of the event from the list of official events of the competition.
 In the request, explain the reason for the removal of the event.
 After approval, you will have to update the competition schedule on the website.
-After this is done, you have to write an email to all competitors with WCAT in BCC to make them aware of the change.
+After this is done, you have to write an email to all competitors with the WCAT in BCC to make them aware of the change.

 Closing/extending the registration period:

 - If you need to close registration earlier than expected, you may do so via the button on the top of the "organizer view" section of the competition website.
-If you want to close registration before the competitor limit has been filled, you may do so by emailing WCAT with a request and explanation.
+If you want to close registration before the competitor limit has been filled, you may do so by emailing the WCAT with a request and explanation.
 - Extending the registration period: write an email on the competition thread and ask for an extension.
 The email must include the closing time in UTC and the date.
 You must also write the reasons for the extension.
 A valid reason could be that you have fewer registrations than expected.
 - Additional registration periods must be announced at least 24 hours before they are scheduled to start.
-The request must be written to WCAT with times and dates in UTC.
+The request must be written to the WCAT with times and dates in UTC.
 A valid reason to re-open registration could be that you have fewer registrations than expected.
 This approach can also be used for proposing on-the-spot registration (OTS).

 Increasing the competitor limit:

 - Delegates can request a change to the competitor limit of a competition by providing a valid reason.
 Potential reasons for increasing the competitor limit are that you have a larger venue than initially expected or the competitor to guest ratio is lower than expected or that you chose a competitor limit that was too low to begin with.
 Do not increase the competitor limit if there’s any likelihood of it being crammed in the venue.
-Registrations must **never** be accepted before WCAT approves the limit increase.
+Registrations must **never** be accepted before the WCAT approves the limit increase.

 ## Managing Registrations